zayedu/2aa4-tennis/README.md

 2. If you have `40` and you win the point you win the game, however there are special rules.
 3. If both have `40` the players are _deuce_.
 4. If the game is in _deuce_, the winner of a point will have _advantage_
-5. If the player with _advantage_ wins the ball he wins the game
+5. If the player with _advantage_ wins the ball they win the game
 6. If the player without _advantage_ wins they are back at deuce.

 ### Assumptions